Published on 26 February 2019

 Luxembourg’s Chamber of Deputies recently passed a bill to “offer greater certainty for investors and to make the transfer of securities more efficient by reducing the number of intermediaries”.
 This Bill 7363, passed with 58 votes in favor and 2 against it, provides a legal framework to the financial market participants by bringing transactions performed using blockchain and distributed ledger technologies at par with the traditional ones.

-In April 2013, Luxembourg amended the securities law of 1 August 2001 and made it possible to legally issue “dematerialized securities”.
-Bill 7363 now essentially adds Article 18a to update the umbrella of dematerialized securities as follows (free translation):
+In April 2013, Luxembourg amended the securities law of 1 August 2001 and made it possible to legally issue “dematerialised securities”.
+Bill 7363 now essentially adds Article 18a to update the umbrella of dematerialised securities as follows (free translation):

 “Account-keeper may hold securities accounts and register securities in securities accounts within or through secure electronic registration devices, including distributed electronic registers or databases.
 Successive transfers recorded in such a secure electronic registration device are considered like transfers between securities accounts.
 The holding of securities accounts within such a device secure electronic registration or registration of securities in securities accounts through such a secure electronic recording device does not affect the fungible nature of the securities concerned.”